-Have you ever found yourself in that moment where your kids were doing something absurdly cute or ridiculously funny?
+Have you ever found yourself at that moment where your kids were doing something absurdly cute or ridiculously funny?

 What do we do?
 We grab our phones and try to take a picture, don’t we?

-More times than not something goes wrong with the picture for me: my fingers get in the way, the camera doesn’t focus in time, or the moment passes.
+More times than not something goes wrong with the picture for me: my fingers get in the way, the camera doesn’t focus on time, or the moment passes.

 I think life is a lot like that.

 Life is a beautiful journey.
 We’re surrounded by so much good and get to encounter so much in life that is purely wonderful, it’s impossible not to be struck by the simple beauty of life itself.

 Here’s the reason it’s so easy to miss the beauty of our journey: there will be difficult, and it’s so easy to focus on the ugly in life.

 When difficult times come, it’s easy to allow them to gain our greatest focus.
 When that happens it robs us of a greater perspective that allows us to see the real beauty of the moment we find ourselves in.

 Here are a few questions to help you regain your focus…